taishi-i/awesome-ChatGPT-repositories/README.md

  * [Instructgpt-prompts](https://github.com/kevinamiri/instructgpt-prompts) - A collection of ChatGPT and GPT-3.5 instruction-based prompts for generating and classifying text.
  * [EdgeChains](https://github.com/arakoodev/edgechains) - EdgeChains.js Typescript/Javascript production-friendly Generative AI.
 Based on Jsonnet.
 Works anywhere that Webassembly does.
 Prompts live declaratively & "outside code in config".
 Kubernetes & edge friendly.
 Compatible with OpenAI GPT, Gemini, Llama2, Anthropic, Mistral and others
  * [prompt-tutorial](https://github.com/pandabearlab/prompt-tutorial) - chatGPT、prompt、LLM
+ * [chatdev](https://github.com/10cl/chatdev) - ChatDev IDE is an tools for building your ai agent, Whether it's NPCs in games or powerful agent tools, you can design what you want for this platform.

 ## Chatbots